iohzrd/Nbody-Entropy/THERMODYNAMIC_COMPUTING.md

 ## The "Extropic" Connection

-This work originated from an entropy generation project (nbody-entropy) that used N-body gravitational dynamics to produce randomness.
+This work originated from an entropy generation project (temper) that used N-body gravitational dynamics to produce randomness.
 The insight was that:

 - **High temperature** → Extract entropy (original project)
 - **Medium temperature** → Sample posteriors (SVGD/Bayesian inference)